cosinekitty/astronomy/source/js/README.md

 <a name="SearchPeakMagnitude"></a>

 ## SearchPeakMagnitude(body, startDate) ⇒ [<code>IlluminationInfo</code>](#IlluminationInfo)
-Searches for the date and time Venus will next appear brightest as seen from the Earth.

 **Kind**: global function
+**Brief**: Searches for the date and time Venus will next appear brightest as seen from the Earth.

 | Param | Type | Description |
 | --- | --- | --- |